Research

 SELECTED RESEARCH IN PROGRESS

-Johnson, Alicia M. and Yuna Choe, “How Expense Reduction Strategies Affect Budgeting,” collecting data.
+Johnson, Alicia M. and Yuna Choe, “The Effect of Expense Reduction Strategies on Savings Goal Success,” writing manuscript.

-Johnson, Alicia M. and Matthew Godfrey, “Breaking Paycheck-to-Paycheck Cycles of Poverty”, collecting data.
+Johnson, Alicia M. and Matthew Godfrey, “Breaking Paycheck-to-Paycheck Cycles of Poverty,” analyzing data.

 GRANTS, AWARDS, AND SCHOLARSHIPS